antoniofs23/zoom-lens/README.md

 ## Installation
-*the install file assumes python is already installed* if not python 3.10 is required prior to running `INSTALL.sh`
+*the install file assumes python is already installed (which it normally is)* if not python3 is required prior to running `INSTALL.sh`

+to quickly check if python is installed run `python -V` in your terminal

 clone this repo to your home directory via: